A Better Jamaica

 Classic Film Fridays - Strong communities provide ample opportunity for individuals to gather collectively to share experiences.
 These opportunities usually present themselves in the form of activities with few, if any, barriers to participate.
 Family Movies in the Park was A Better Jamaica’s first effort to create more of these shared experiences.
 In the summer of 2009, A Better Jamaica launched a second film series – Classic Film Fridays.
 This series presents five classic films curated around a theme like Classic “Psycho” Film Fridays.
 The films are exhibited on a 25’ inflatable screen and begin at dusk – between 8:00 pm and 8:30 pm.

-Jamaica Reads - Strong communities provide ample opportunity for non-related adults to support the educational needs of neighborhood children.
+Jamaica Reads - Strong communities provide ample opportunity for non-related adults to support the educational needs of children.
 These solutions are particularly efficient when they tap the underutilized adult resource of neighborhood senior-citizens.
 This solution not only provides a needed supplemental educational resource to children, but provides an opportunity for seniors to add another meaningful dimension to their lives.
 Since the 2010/2011 academic year, Jamaica Reads has paired senior-citizens with first graders struggling with the acquisition of their reading skills.
 The goal of the intervention is to have the struggling students catch up with their peers.

 Jamaica Solutions - Strong communities provide the opportunity for local organizations to share best practices.
 On Wednesday, November 17th, 2010, A Better Jamaica hosted Jamaica Solutions – a first conference designed to give the leadership of locally based/focused non-profits the opportunity to discuss their efforts and share best practices so that we can individually and collectively better serve our organizational constituents and the community.
 The first Jamaica Solutions featured youth sports; health; and arts roundtables.
 The 2013 Jamaica Solutions featured local workforce development organizations.
 The 2016 Jamaica Solutions featured community gardeners.